Skip to main content

 When you write and save this code in your editor, several things happen:

-2. Your Convex dev deployment analyzes your code and finds all Convex functions.
-In this example, it determines that tasks.getTaskList is a public query function.
+3. Your Convex dev deployment analyzes your code and finds all Convex functions.
+In this example, it determines that tasks.getTaskList is a new public query function.

 tip

 Check in everything in your convex/_generated/ directory.
 This it ensures that your code immediately type checks and runs without having to first run npx convex dev.
-It's particularly useful for non backend developers on your team to write frontend code that type checks against the deployed server functions.
+It's particularly useful when non-backend developers are writing frontend code and want to ensure their code type checks against currently deployed backend code.

 Once this is done you can use your new server function in your frontend: